crossplatform-dev/xplat-challenges/file-access/readme.md

 1. Install the nuget dependencies
 1. Build the solution in Release mode
 1. Close Visual Studio
-1. Run `file-access\wpf\bin\Release\netcoreapp3.1\wpf.exe`
+1. Run `file-access\wpf\bin\Release\net5.0-windows\wpf.exe`
 1. Press the "start" button
-1. Once the benchmark is finished, the text in the text area should change to "Done" and `files-access` should have the following 2 new files:
+1. Once the challenge is finished, the text in the text area should change to "Done" and `files-access` should have the following 2 new files:

 ```
 wpf-1mb-results.csv